Health Care Equity

 Inequality in Health Care Access

 All people should have equal access to reproductive health care.
-And yet women of color, immigrant women, and LGBTQ people (especially those whose identities intersect) are disproportionately impacted by restrictions on that care.
+And yet women of color, immigrants, and LGBTQ+ people (especially those whose identities intersect) are disproportionately impacted by restrictions on that care.
 For many, birth control and abortion are out of reach because of their income, where they live, or because their boss objects to it.

 Historically marginalized communities not only have worse access to reproductive health care — they also, as a result, have worse health issues.